Classes, Activities & Announcements

 November 14, 15, 21, 22 November 16 8:00 PM & 3:00 PM Matinee on November 16

 It is 6pm and the Douglas family is busily preparing to be invaded by their quirky relatives for their annual Christmas Eve dinner.
 After robbing a neighborhood liquor store, high strung and irritable Tony, and his dim-witted side-kick Vinny, find themselves in need of a place to briefly hide out.
 Using a ruse to gain entrance into the Douglas home, they suddenly find themselves in charge of an ever-growing list of family members that they are forced to hold hostage.
 This is a holiday comedy you don't want to miss.
-Check back soon for Ticket Information.
+Click Here to purchase tickets.

 Sunday, November 23 12:30 PM

 The Eatonton-Putnam Tourism, Arts, and Heritage Committee will be featuring a classic picture show to add to the city-wide commemorations regarding the 150th anniversary of Sherman's March to the Sea.
 Get ready for all of the laughs, adventure and hip-hopping good times in this all-new imaginative and modern retelling of Uncle Remus' best-loved tales.
 Parents and kids alike will delight in the escapades of the most mischievous and clever Brer Rabbit as he gleefully outwits Brer Fox, Brer Bear and a whole cast of other critters!
 With irresistible and toe-tapping new songs and an all-star lineup of voice talent (Wayne Brady, Nick Cannon, Danny Glover, D.L.
 Hughley and Wanda Sykes), The Adventures of Brer Rabbit is sure to be a family favorite Admission is free but you must reserve a ticket.
 Cash soda bar and concessions will be available.
 Click Here to reserve your ticket.
 THIS EVENT IS BEING SPONSORED BY FARMERS & MERCHANTS BANK.

 Sunday, November 23 3:00 PM

 The Eatonton-Putnam Tourism, Arts, and Heritage Committee will be featuring a classic picture show to add to the city-wide commemorations regarding the 150th anniversary of Sherman's March to the Sea.
 2014 is also the 75th anniversary of the film as Gone with the Wind is a 1939 American epic historical romance film adapted from Margaret Mitchell's Pulitzer-winning 1936 novel.
 It was produced by David O. Selznick of Selznick International Pictures and directed by Victor Fleming.
 Set in the 19th-century American South, the film tells the story of Scarlett O'Hara, portrayed by Vivien Leigh, and her romantic pursuit of Ashley Wilkes (Leslie Howard) who is married to his cousin, Melanie Hamilton (Olivia de Havilland), and her marriage to Rhett Butler(Clark Gable).
 Set against the backdrop of the American Civil War and Reconstruction era, the story is told from the perspective of white Southerners.
 Admission is free but you must reserve a ticket.
 Cash bar and concessions will be available.
 Click Here to reserve your ticket.
 THIS EVENT IS BEING SPONSORED BY FARMERS & MERCHANTS BANK.